 It might sound like a lot, but it is totally doable!

-2. It’s passive and easy
+2. It’s Passive and Easy

 While some people may think running an affiliate marketing program is too complicated, others have the opposite notion.
 The truth?
 Neither is true.

-Because affiliate marketing thrives on good relationships between publishers and affiliates, there’s a degree of effort required to keep things running smoothly.
+Because affiliate marketing thrives on good relationships between program managers and affiliates, there’s a degree of effort required to keep things running smoothly.
 Getting to know your affiliates and what works for them, creating materials for them to use, adjusting your methods to accommodate changes in the marketplace, and maintaining a promotion plan for your affiliate program all require some time and commitment.

-The bottom line?
 It’s not something that you set up once and then forget about.

 Of course, more affiliates can be a good thing – as long as you’ve got the right team!